adrino181/scrap/README.md

 # scrap
-scrap data from websites through chrome extension by selecting elements
+scrap data and organize data using chrom extension and selection api